BrighterCommand/Docs/contents/KafkaConfiguration.md

 - **QueueBufferingMaxKbytes**: Maximum total message size sum allowed on the producer queue.
 Defaults to 1048576 bytes (so for 10 messages about 104Kb per message).
 - **ReplicationFactor**: What is the replication factor?
 How many nodes is the topic copied to on the broker?
 Defaults to 1.
 - **RetryBackoff**: The backoff time before retrying a message send.
 Defaults to 100.
 - **RequestTimeoutMs**: The ack timeout of the producer request.
-This value is only enforced by the broker nd relies on Replication being != AcksEnum.None.
+This value is only enforced by the broker and relies on Replication being != AcksEnum.None.
 Defaults to 500.
 - **TopicFindTimeoutMs**: How long to wait when asking for topic metadata.
 Defaults to 5000.
 - **TransactionalId**: The unique identifier for this producer, used with transactions